Sunday, 25 January 2026

 and through them cultivated a devout philosophy of amateur music making.

-as part of a high school class field trip.
+at Purdue University as part of a high school class field trip.

-At the age of 20, she taught herself Western music notation, after which she began writing down her compositions.
+At the age of 20, she taught herself Western music notation, after which she began writing her compositions.

 After receiving her bachelor's degree in sociology from Shimer in 1967, she stayed in Oxford for an additional year,